1 You Have to Save A LOT More of Your Income

 # 3 You Have to Bridge the Health Insurance Gap

 Medicare doesn’t kick in until 65, and that age may go up as part of any kind of Medicare reform.
 If you stop working at 50, that means you need to cover 15+ years of health insurance premiums, and at a time of life when the policies are more expensive, if you can get them at all.
 Plus, without the benefit of a group plan with an employer, you have to buy them on the more expensive individual market.
-Ehealthinsurance.com quotes me policies of $231-$813 a month in my area.
-Let’s average them out to $500 a month, and you’re looking at an extra $6000 a year that must either be saved before retirement, or cut from the retiree’s budget.
+Ehealthinsurance.com quotes me high deductible HSA plans that range between $1,000 – $2,400 a month for my family.
+Let’s average them out to $1,700 a month, and you’re looking at an extra $20,400 a year that must either be saved before retirement or cut from the retiree’s budget.

 # 4 Immediate Annuities Shouldn’t Be Bought in Your 50s

 An immediate annuity is a way to turn a lump sum of money into a guaranteed pension, essentially longevity insurance to ensure you don’t run out of money in retirement.
 Most experts recommend you buy it around age 70.
 Annuitizing a portion of your stash is a wise choice for most as it allows a much higher safe withdrawal rate.
-Even in our current low interest rate environment, an inflation-adjusted annuity pays 5.1% for a healthy 70 year old female.
-It pays 6.8% without the inflation adjustment.
-It only pays 3.7% at age 50, less than the classic 4% withdrawal rate.
+Even in our current low-interest-rate environment, an annuity pays 6.8% for a healthy 70-year-old female.
+Obviously rates for younger people will be lower.
+At 50 they may even be less than the classic 4% “safe withdrawal rate” and it is almost impossible to find an inflation-adjusted one these days.

 # 5 You Don’t Get to Benefit From “Catch-up” Contributions